-Hong Kong protesters rebuild "Lennon Walls" ahead of China National Day
+Hong Kong protesters rebuild 'Lennon Walls' ahead of China National Day

 “They are not our children,” China supporter Yau Mei-kwang said of the frontline activists.
 “Because at this age, they should be studying, not running to the airport, hitting people, hitting the police, insulting people.
 That is not right.”

-A pro-democracy protester who only gave his name as Wong defended the use of violence.
+A pro-democracy protester at one Lennon Wall who only gave his name as Wong defended the use of violence.

 “We know that they will not listen if we rally in peace because we are not on the same level,” he said.

 Some Lennon Walls were torn down by pro-Beijing activists last weekend.
-The large mosaics of Post-it notes calling for democracy have cropped up in underpasses, outside shopping centers, at bus stops and universities.
+The large mosaics of Post-it notes calling for democracy have cropped up in underpasses, outside shopping centers, at bus stops and universities and outside the Legislative Council.

 The anti-government protesters are angry about what they see as creeping Chinese interference in Hong Kong, which returned to China in 1997 under a “one country, two systems” formula guaranteeing freedoms that are not enjoyed on the mainland.

-China vehemently denies meddling.
+China dismisses the accusation.
 It has accused foreign governments, including the United States and Britain, of fanning anti-China sentiment.

 “Lennon Walls carry the spirit of civil disobedience from the Umbrella movement,” said pro-democracy protester Kelvin Law, 24.